mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 > When the Barbarian comes, he is reflected in that mirror.

-Anyway, when the Barbarian, American comes... *[Someone laughs.]* ...
-Americans are reflected, Japanese comes, Japanese are reflected, naturally.
-With no complaints.
+Anyway, when the Barbarian, [or the] American comes... *[someone laughs]* ...
+Americans are reflected; Japanese comes, Japanese are reflected.
+Naturally; with no complaints.

 When the Christian comes, the Christians are reflected, anyway.
 But human beings are really stubborn, you know?
 I always say, we are just like an octopus. *[He chuckles.]* Do you know the octopus?
 You know, when you become a fisherman, [there’s a] very easy, simple way to catch the octopus.
 You just put any kind of pot, tied [to a] rope, and many pots on the rope, and then sink them to the bottom of the ocean.
 And then an octopus gets into each pot.
 This is called “my territory”.
 So-called Christianity, Buddhism, Americans – many pots there.
 Times, or space, and customs.
 And then each pot starts to move – so-called functioning of American culture, Japanese culture.
 And each octopus always become *tight*, you know?
 Whenever the pot moves, always tight.
 And then finally, we can easily get it.
 Do you understand? *[He laughs.]* This is all of you.
 You are just like an octopus.
 Human beings are just like an octopus.

 [You] try to see the people, and talk about Buddhism, and Christianity, and the whatever different cultures, and talking about [yourself].
 [You say,] “Try to understand,” you know?
 The more you try to talk, the more people don’t understand you. *[He laughs.]* And then you try to talk about Buddhism, how wonderful it is, how different it is from other religions.
 People don’t trust you, people don’t understand.